mdavis-xyz/staves-typst/docs/docs.typ

   - "Db4" or "C\#4" is a semitone above middle C
   - "B3" is a semitone below middle C
   - "Bn3" has an explicit natural accidental infront of it
+  - "Fx3" is an F3 with a double sharp, drawn as an #box(height: 0.8em, image(_symbol-data.double-sharp-x.image))
+  - double flats are not yet supported.
   Notes will be drawn as semibreves (whole notes).
 Other forms, such as crotchets (quarter notes) are not yet supported.
 #for (k, v) in kwarg_defs.pairs(){
   [